TykTechnologies/tyk-docs-hugo/tyk-docs/content/basic-config-and-security/security/authentication-authorization/basic-auth.md

 ## What is Basic Authentication?

-Basic Authentication is a standard authentication mechanism supported by every standards-compliant HTTP server.
-It is also supported by almost every single web browser, which makes it an excellent access control method for smaller APIs.
+Basic Authentication is a standard authentication mechanism implemented by HTTP servers, clients and web browsers.
+This makes it an excellent access control method for smaller APIs.

 ### How does Basic Authentication work?